thisisnotanorga/workflows-v2/badges.md

 The certificate file must:
 - Be a valid PNG file
 - Be a valid certificate downloaded from noskid.today
+- The certificate username MUST be the same as your github username

 ### Original Name Display